- In Focus -

 CLINTON SHIFTS BLAME ON CHINA SPIES

-White House cites Reagan's failure to protect national security interests.
+White House cites Reagan's failure to protect national security

 By William Heartstone, Staff Writer